Harry-Liu23/Notifying-and-Prompting-Users-Enter-Data/Design and Spec/user stories.md

 **Expectation:**

-Emma expects the app to send her a gentle prompt asking her to rate her mood whenever she unlocks her phone after a break, such as when she steps away for lunch or after a design sprint.
+Emma expects the app to send a prompt asking her to rate her mood whenever she unlocks her phone after a break, such as when she steps away for lunch or after work.
 She appreciates that this timing fits seamlessly into her routine, allowing her to easily log her feelings without disrupting her workflow.
 Emma also hopes to see visual feedback over time, helping her correlate her mood with work output and personal life events.

 **User Story 2: Hydration Reminder**